All links go directly to official Holly Springs, Mississippi government websites.

 Elections & Voter Records

-Holly Springs voters are served by the Marshall County Circuit Clerk's Office, which administers elections from the Marshall County Courthouse, 128 East Van Dorn Avenue, Holly Springs, MS 38635 (phone: 662-252-3434).
-The Circuit Clerk serves as the county registrar and handles voter registration, absentee voting, and election administration for all Marshall County precincts.
-Mississippi residents can register to vote online at https://www.ms.gov/sos/voter_registration through the Secretary of State's website, or by submitting paper applications to the Circuit Clerk's office.
-Voter registration closes 30 days before any election.
-Applicants must be U.S. citizens, Mississippi residents, at least 18 years old by the next general election, and not disenfranchised by felony conviction unless rights have been restored.
-Holly Springs, as an incorporated municipality, holds municipal elections for mayor and city council (Board of Aldermen) every four years in June.
-The next Holly Springs municipal elections are scheduled for June 2025, with primaries in April-May 2025 if needed.
-Candidates for municipal office file with the Holly Springs City Clerk.
-Holly Springs voters also participate in Marshall County, state, and federal elections.
-To find their assigned polling place, voters can contact the Circuit Clerk's office or check the Mississippi Secretary of State's polling place lookup tool at https://www.sos.ms.gov/Elections-Voting/Pages/Polling-Place-Locator.aspx.
-Mississippi makes certain election records publicly available, including voter registration statistics (though individual voter records are restricted), campaign finance reports filed with the Secretary of State or local election commissions, candidate qualifying information, and certified election results by precinct.
-In the November 2024 presidential election, Marshall County reported approximately 60-65% voter turnout among registered voters, with detailed precinct results available from the Circuit Clerk.
-The November 3, 2026 general election will include races for U.S. House of Representatives (Mississippi's 1st Congressional District), all Mississippi State Senate and State House seats (District 1 Senate and District 2 House for Holly Springs area), Marshall County offices including Sheriff, Tax Assessor, Tax Collector, Chancery Clerk, Circuit Clerk, Board of Supervisors seats, and potentially Justice Court judges.
-Mississippi does not have U.S. Senate or gubernatorial races in 2026 (those occur in odd-numbered years following the federal election cycle).
-Mississippi offers absentee voting by mail for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work on election day during polling hours, are a parent/caretaker of a dependent with a disability, or are a member of the military or their spouse/dependent.
-Absentee ballot applications must be submitted to the Circuit Clerk's office, with the deadline being seven days before the election for most voters (excused absence voters have earlier deadlines).
-Voted absentee ballots must be received by 7:00 PM on election day.
+Registration closes 30 days before any election.
+To qualify, applicants must be U.S. Citizens, state residents, at least 18 by the next general election, and not disenfranchised by felony conviction unless rights have been restored.
+As an incorporated municipality, the city holds elections for mayor and Board of Aldermen every four years in June.
+The next municipal elections are set for June 2025, with primaries in April-May 2025 if necessary.
+Candidates file with the Holly Springs City Clerk.
+Residents also participate in county, state, and federal elections.
+Voters can locate their assigned polling place by contacting the Circuit Clerk or using the Mississippi Secretary of State's polling place lookup at https://www.sos.ms.gov/Elections-Voting/Pages/Polling-Place-Locator.aspx.
+Mississippi makes certain election records publicly available, including voter registration statistics (though individual records remain restricted), campaign finance reports filed with the Secretary of State or local commissions, candidate qualifying information, and certified precinct results.
+In the November 2024 presidential election, Marshall County reported approximately 60-65% turnout among registered voters, with detailed precinct breakdowns available from the Circuit Clerk.
+The November 3, 2026 general election will feature races for U.S. House of Representatives (Mississippi's 1st Congressional District), all state legislative seats (District 1 Senate and District 2 House for the local area), and Marshall County offices including Sheriff, Tax Assessor, Tax Collector, Chancery Clerk, Circuit Clerk, Board of Supervisors seats, and potentially Justice Court judges.
+Mississippi doesn't have U.S. Senate or gubernatorial races in 2026, as those occur in odd-numbered years.
+The state offers absentee voting by mail for voters away from their county on election day, those with temporary or permanent physical disabilities, residents 65 or older, people required to work during polling hours, parents or caretakers of dependents with disabilities, and military members with their spouses and dependents.
+Absentee ballot applications must reach the Circuit Clerk's office no later than seven days before the election for most voters, with earlier deadlines for excused absence voters.
+Completed absentee ballots must arrive by 7:00 PM on election day.

 Frequently Asked Questions